• Skip to main content

 For example, if I buy $50 worth of bitcoin, I know that's about what it costs for dinner and drinks for my wife and I at the local brewery.
 When I see that $50 buys me about 130,000 sats, I know that I can get dinner and drinks for about 丰130,000.
 Broadly speaking, dinner should cost between 丰100,000 to 丰200,000.

-Unit Bias And Making Sats The Standard
+Beat Unit Bias And Start Counting Your Sats

 Though living your daily life and calculating purchases in sats isn't easy (yet), there's still a major effort underway to make sats the standard for buying bitcoin.
 Unit bias is a real battlefield in the world of cryptocurrency.
 There's a huge group of uneducated crypto enthusiasts who think that because something costs less per unit, it's “cheaper”.